rnmapbox/maps/README.md

 ## Sign up for Mapbox

 Not a Mapbox user yet?
 [Sign up for an account here](https://www.mapbox.com/signup/).
 Once you’re signed in, all you need to start building is a Mapbox access token.
 Use this same short code with all of our interactive mapping libraries, Python and JavaScript SDKs, and directly against our REST APIs.
-You can [create and manage your access tokens in Mapbox Studio](https://www.mapbox.com/studio/account/tokens/).
+You can create and manage your access tokens on your [Mapbox Account page](https://www.mapbox.com/account/).

 ## Installation